axolotl-ai-cloud/axolotl/README.md

   # The type of prompt to use for training. [alpaca, sharegpt, gpteacher, oasst, reflection]
     type: alpaca
     data_files: # path to source data files
+    shards: # true if use subset data. make sure to set `shards` param also
+shards: # number of shards to split dataset into

 # axolotl attempts to save the dataset as an arrow after packing the data together so
 # subsequent training attempts load faster, relative path